KrecikKretes/Java/README.md

-# Jokes about Chuck Norris and weatcher checker in Cracow
+# Jokes about Chuck Norris and weatcher forecast in Cracow